-Recall that the statement of Lemma 5.2 requires \bar{N}r and \bar{N}'r to have at least two reticulations.
-Nevertheless, using a slightly different construction than that for \bar{N}r and \bar{N}'r , Figure 5 shows two phylogenetic networks that both have one reticulation such that every shortest SNPR-sequence connecting these two networks contains a phylogenetic tree.
-While omitting a formal proof, we note that it can be checked by following the same ideas as in the proof of Lemma 5.2.
+Recall that the statement of Theorem 13 requires \bar{N}r and \bar{N}'r to have at least two reticulations.
+Using a slightly different construction than that for \bar{N}r and \bar{N}'r , Figure 9 shows two phylogenetic networks that both have one reticulation such that every shortest SNPR-sequence connecting these two networks contains a phylogenetic tree.
+While omitting a formal proof, we note that it can be checked by following the same ideas as in the proof of Theorem 13.

-Figure 5: Two phylogenetic networks with one reticulation such that every shortest SNPR-sequence connecting them contains a phylogenetic tree.
+Figure 9: Two phylogenetic networks with one reticulation such that every shortest SNPR-sequence connecting them contains a phylogenetic tree.